Victor Hedman: Rising star amongst defenceman, Norris Trophy win (2013–2019)

 On 12 October 2017, Hedman skated in his 553rd NHL game against the Pittsburgh Penguins, which moved him past Brad Richards for fifth-most games played in Lightning history.
 On the same night, Hedman recorded his 66th career NHL goal, which moved him into a tie with Dan Boyle for second-most goals by a Lightning defencemen in franchise history.
 On 4 November, Hedman recorded two assists on goals by Steven Stamkos and Yanni Gourde in a 5–4 Lightning win over the visiting Columbus Blue Jackets.
 The two assists moved Hedman past Václav Prospal (245) for fifth-most assists in Lightning franchise history.
 On 10 January 2018, Hedman was named to the 2018 NHL All-Star Game.
 Hedman also became the only defenceman in Lightning history to be named to multiple All-Star Games.
 However, he could not play due to injury and he was replaced by teammate Brayden Point.
 Hedman was unable to play in the All-Star Game due to a knee injury suffered on 11 January in a game against the Calgary Flames in a knee-on-knee collission with Flames' forward Garnet Hathaway.
 However, Hedman did participate in the event by serving an assistant equipment manager.
 On 8 February, Hedman recorded a goal in a 5–2 win over the visiting Vancouver Canucks.
 The goal moved Hedman past Pavel Kubina for the most goals by a defenceman in franchise history.
 On 3 March, Hedman recorded a four-point game in a 7–6 Lightning shootout win over the visiting Philadelphia Flyers.
 With his four-point effort, Hedman became the only defenceman in Lightning history to record multiple 4+ point games.
 Hedman finished the 2017–18 season with 17 goals and 46 assists for 63 points in 77 games played and a career high +32 rating to help the Lightning not only return to the playoffs after the team narrowly missed the year prior but also helping the Lightning finish the season as the top seed in the Eastern Conference.
-In the 2018 playoffs, Hedman and the Lightning would go on another lengthy playoff run having defeated the eighth-seeded New Jersey Devils in five games and the third-seeded Boston Bruins in five games in the first two rounds before being defeated in the Eastern Conference Finals in seven games by the second-seeded and eventual Stanley Cup Champion Washington Capitals, one win short of reaching the Stanley Cup Finals once more.
+In the 2018 playoffs, Hedman and the Lightning would go on another lengthy playoff run having defeated the eighth-seeded New Jersey Devils in five games and the third-seeded Boston Bruins in five games in the first two rounds before being defeated in the Eastern Conference Final in seven games by the second-seeded and eventual Stanley Cup Champion Washington Capitals, one win short of reaching the Stanley Cup Final once more.
 Hedman ended the playoffs with 1 goal and 10 assists for 11 points in all 17 games played.
 On 20 June, at the 2018 NHL awards, Hedman won the James Norris Memorial Trophy for the first time in his career.
 This was Hedman's second consecutive nomination and second time for his career for the award.
 Hedman was the first defenceman in Lightning history to win the award.